To Grow in Faith Together Our Whole Life Long

 - We spend the remainder of the Spring exploring God’s wonderful Creation!

 Most Sundays our Elementary Sunday School children begin with their parents in the 10:30 Worship Service.
-Part way through the service, they leave to engage in their program, a different thing each Sunday of the month. [again, match formatting of all lists in this section: either use bullets for all, or no bullets for all]
+Part way through the service, they leave to engage in their program.

 First Congregational Church is committed to creating and maintaining a safe space for kids.
 To that end, all volunteers who work with our children and youth commit to our Children & Youth Protection Policy and undergo a background check.

-ARTS Camp is a week-long residential camp for children and youth in grades 2-8 at the YMCA of the Rockies in Estes Park.
-A highlight of the church year, ARTS Camp is held annually on the first week of June.
+ARTS Camp is a week-long residential camp for children and youth completing grades 2-8 at Highlands Camp and Retreat Center in Allenspark.
+A highlight of the church year, ARTS Camp is held annually on the first week of June after Memorial Day.
 During their week together, children and youth produce a musical based on a story from Scripture.
 They sing together, build sets, play instruments, and have great camp experiences!
-Activities include hiking, rock climbing, archery, zipline, mini-golf, and gathering around an evening campfire for camp songs and Vespers.
+Activities include hiking, rock climbing, archery, mini-golf, and gathering around an evening campfire for camp songs and Vespers.